AlirezaDostmohammadi/HIV-weight/README.md

      - Predicted copy numbers for KEGG Orthology (KO) numbers
      - Predicted copy numbers for Enzyme Classification (EC) numbers
 3. Produces metagenome functional prediction
-4. Performs pathway-level inference and annotates with detailed functional descriptions
+4. Performs pathway-level inference and annotates with detailed functional descriptions (EC numbers to MetaCyc pathways)

 ### Requirements
 To execute the pipeline, the following tools are required: